ecs160ss12019/FastInvSqrt/README.md

 ### Mohamed Sayed
 <p> New at Java programming but has experience in web development and creating small games using other languages.
 Excited to develop and work on this project while taking this class! </p>

+### Kamal Sadek
+<p> Experience in Java and mobile development.
+Master of the "anything goes" style of programming, hoping to learn about software engineering. </p>